-Impacts from fire outbreaks have been evaluated to result in impacts of up to Major significance.
-This is mostly due to the fact that large habitat area could be lost and low-mobility species including potentially the Yellow-headed Tortoise (Endangered) and Chinese Pangolin (Critically Endangered) will be adversely impacted by such events if the event occurs in secondary forest habitat.
-However, the likelihood of such events occurring is considered unlikely, and as such, with the proper mitigation and control measures in place, the residual impacts can be reduced.
+Impacts from fire outbreaks have been evaluated to result in impacts of Minor significance.
+This is mostly due to the fact that habitat area could be lost will be localised and low-mobility species including potentially the Yellow-headed Tortoise (Endangered) are expected to occur in low density and limited to shrubland habitat.
+The likelihood of such events occurring is considered unlikely.
+Nevertheless, good site practice measures are recommended.

-Table 5.17 Assessment of Impacts on Air, Visual Character, Water, Soil, Habitats, Flora and Fauna (Fire and Uncontrolled Explosions)
+Table 5.17Assessment of Impacts on Air, Visual Character, Water, Soil, Habitats, Floraand Fauna (Fire and Uncontrolled Explosions)

-Impact Impacts from fire and explosions on air, water, soil, habitats, flora and fauna.

-Impact Type Direct Direct Induced

-Impact Duration Temporary Short-term Long-term Permanent

-Impact Extent Local Regional International

-Impact Scale Potentially wide scale.

-Frequency Throughout the Seism ic Survey

-Likelihood Unlikely for larg ge fires 3

-Impact Magnitude Positive Neglig gible Sm nall Mo ediun n Large

-Resource Sensitivity Low Medium High

-Impact Significance Negligible Minor Moderate Major
+Impact Impacts from fir fauna. impacts from fire and explosions on air, water, soil, habitats, flora and fauna.
+Impact Type Direct Indirect Induced Impact Duration Temporary Short-term Long-term Perma anent Impact Extent Local Local Regional International al Impact Scale Local scale .
+Local scale .
+Frequency Throughout the Seism ic Survey 7 Likelihood Unlikely for larg ge fires ; Impact Magnitude Positive Neglig gible Sm nall Me edium ı Large Resource Sensitivity Low v Medium High Impact Significance Negligible Minor Moderate ate Major

-- As administered under the Emergency Preparedness Plan, a Fire Risk Management Plan will be developed including communications protocols and measures to control any fires that do arise and as well as identify where fire control measures should be located. - Induction training for personnel is recommended to include a mandatory segment on fire safety and actions in the event of a fire. - All seismic teams will carry first-attack fire-fighting equipment such as fire extinguisher, shovel and communications equipment to respond to small spot fires and communicate with the operations headquarters in the event of a fire. - HSE induction will be undertaken at the site before work commencement which should include proper use of fire-fighting equipment and communication protocol in case of fire. - It will be of key importance that explosives are kept in a safe manner and no uncontrolled explosions occur.
-Implement all required safety and management requirements relating to the transportation, storage and handling of explosives - Misfired charges from shot holes will be disabled and destroyed. - Restrict smoking to designated areas only. - Conduct fire training and response drills.
+- Induction training for personnel is recommended to include a mandatory segment on fire safety and actions in the event of a fire. - All seismic teams will carry first-attack fire-fighting equipment such as fire extinguisher, shovel and communications equipment to respond to small spot fires and communicate with the operations headquarters in the event of a fire. - HSE induction will be undertaken at the site before work commencement which should include proper use of fire-fighting equipment and communication protocol in case of fire. - It will be of key importance that explosives are kept in a safe manner and no uncontrolled explosions occur.
+Implement all required safety and management requirements relating to the transportation, storage and handling of explosives. - Misfired charges from shot holes will be disabled and destroyed. - Restrict smoking to designated areas only.

-With measures to manage fire risk, it is considered the residual risk can be reduced to Minor.
+With measures to manage fire risk, it is considered the residual risk can be reduced to Negligible.